 There is widespread agreement within Christianity that the Bible has a place of especial importance in theological debate and personal devotion.
-All the Protestant confessions of faith stress the centrality of the Bible.
+All the Protestant confessions of faith stress the centrality of the Bible in relation to Christian thought and life.
 More recently, the Second Vatican Council (1962-5) reaffirmed its importance for Catholic theology and preaching.
 The authority of the Bible is seen as linked with the idea of "inspiration" - in other words, that in some way, the words of the Bible convey the words of God.
 This is stated clearly by most Protestant confessions of faith, such as the "Gallic Confession of Faith" (1559), which includes the following declaration: